redhatdemocentral/cdk-install-demo/README.md

      $ vagrant up

      OpenShift console available at: https://10.1.2.2:8443/console
-     Login as any user and any password.
+     Login as 'admin' with password 'admin'

 Kubernetes - a container to set you up for exploring a Kubernetes cluster.
 It is setup to run as an all-in-one Kubernetes master to manage pods and node for running multiple pods.